 Cool birthday gifts for 2-year-olds should be able to keep up with them — even if you can’t.
 Imaginative play toys help channel that boundless curiosity into something more productive than, say, taking a crayon to your wall, while other toys will help build important skills like strengthening their memory or learning to follow directions.
 (Win!)

-Of course there’s also playroom art and decor, cool clothes…we found so many cool gifts for 2-year-olds, the biggest challenge might be getting them to sit still long enough to unwrap all of them.
+Of course there’s also cool clothes, great books, and fun room decor. . . we found so many cool gifts for 2-year-olds, the biggest challenge might be getting them to sit still long enough to unwrap all of them.